sczhou/CodeFormer/README.md

 This project is based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
 Some codes are brought from [Unleashing Transformers](https://github.com/samb-t/unleashing-transformers), [YOLOv5-face](https://github.com/deepcam-cn/yolov5-face), and [FaceXLib](https://github.com/xinntao/facexlib).
 We also adopt [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to support background image enhancement.
 Thanks for their awesome works.

 ### Contact
-If you have any question, please feel free to reach me out at `shangchenzhou@gmail.com`.
+If you have any questions, please feel free to reach me out at `shangchenzhou@gmail.com`.